FrenzyExists/FrenzyExists/README.md

 <!--
 **FrenzyExists/FrenzyExists** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
--  I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->

 # Hi!
 My name is [Frenzy](https://frenzyexists.github.io/Webfolio/) <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ![Profile Views](https://api.ghprofile.me/view?username=frenzyexists&color=2E3440&label=profile_views)